Oxford Doctoral Course in Clinical Psychology

 The Course is full-time for three years and attendance at all course components is mandatory over that time, including the induction period.
 The length of the course cannot be reduced through the accreditation of prior learning or experience: all trainees are required to complete the full programme of training in order to qualify.

-Trainees are taught the skills to carry out clinical research in a professional context by Course team members who are actively involved in research themselves.
-Trainees are encouraged to carry out research and audit projects on placement and are supported by their clinical supervisors and Course staff to do this.
+Trainees are taught the skills to carry out clinical research in a professional context by Course team members who are themselves actively involved in research.
+Trainees are also encouraged to carry out research and audit projects on placement and are supported by their clinical supervisors and Course staff to do this.
 Formal teaching is provided on research design and methods and on applied statistics and analysis of qualitative data.
 Trainees also have good access to statistical and computing resources at the Course base.
-Trainees complete a dissertation during the second and third years of training.
+Trainees work on three clinically focused research projects throughout the three-year period of training; these are submitted together in a research portfolio which is examined at viva voce examination in the third year.
+The three research projects are a service improvement project (with a Quality Improvement emphasis), systematic review of the literature, and a main research project.
+These projects can include qualitative and quantitative research methodologies.
+Support with research is provided by the Experimental Psychology Department of the University of Oxford.
+Research will normally be conducted on clinical samples.
 There is a wide pool of experienced research supervisors in the three counties; these include Course staff, local clinicians and researchers based in local universities.
-Potential topics for dissertations include those related to the research interests of Course team members which include health psychology, eating disorders, neuropsychology, resilience, clinical supervision, learning disabilities, psychosis, bipolar disorder and mental imagery.
-Submission of research conducted whilst on the Course for publication is encouraged, and many trainees have gone on to have papers accepted in peer-reviewed journals.
+All research submissions are in the form of manuscripts suitable for publication.
+Many past trainees have gone on to have papers accepted in peer-reviewed journals.

-To complete the Course successfully trainees must pass all these assignments.
-Additionally, in order to proceed to the third year of the programme, trainees must have passed a mid-Course Review in which progress in completing placements and assignments in Years 1 and 2 is assessed.
-They must also have gained approval for their third year dissertation proposal.
+To complete the Course successfully, trainees must pass all these assignments.
+Additionally, to proceed to the second half of the programme, trainees must pass a mid-Course Review in which progress in completing placements, academic assignments and research proposals is assessed.

+Personal and professional development is also facilitated through supporting reflective practice in a variety of ways.
+There are opportunities for trainees to participate in a mindfulness meditation class.
 Additional support includes a "Buddy" system where each new trainee is offered support from a trainee in the year above.
-There is an optional Personal Tutor system where trainees can select a Personal Tutor, from a list of local clinical psychologists, for confidential mentoring.
-There is also a list of local therapists available for trainees who decide to self-fund personal therapy.
+There is a Personal Tutor system where trainees are allocated a Personal Tutor/Mentor from a list of local clinical psychologists, for confidential mentoring and support.
+Further personal support options are available as appropriate.